 • PRDs, user stories, and specs your team can build from without a second meeting

-So the real job is clarity under pressure.
+The real job is clarity under pressure.
 A prioritization score only earns its keep if it ends the debate.
 A spec only counts if the team can ship from it.
 Everything else is decoration.

-Fractional vs interim, contract, and part-time
+Fractional vs consultant, interim, contract, and part-time

 These labels get used interchangeably, and they should not be.
 The differences change who you should hire.